 Limitations:

-Analysis: For a regrind operation, knowing a bearing is failing (Condition Monitoring) is valuable.
-However, knowing why the machine is idle, how much scrap is being produced, and if the operator is hitting targets (Production Monitoring) typically offers a faster path to improved throughput.
+Analysis: For a regrind operation, knowing a bearing is failing (condition monitoring) is valuable.
+But knowing why the machine is idle, how much scrap is being produced, and whether the operator is hitting targets (production monitoring) typically offers a faster path to improved throughput.

 Comparison Matrix: Regrind Waste Reduction Software Solutions